-If the Commission determines to make a Rule, the draft Rule determination must contain a draft of the Rule to be made.
-The draft Rule determination must also contain any other matters prescribed by the Regulations.
+If the Commission determines to make a Rule, the Rule determination must contain the Rule to be made.
+The Rule determination must also contain any other matters prescribed by the Regulations.

-3.3 The head of power for the draft Rule
+3.3 The head of power for the Rule

-The Commission is satisfied that the draft Rule falls within the subject matters for which the Commission may make Rules as set out in s.34 of the NEL and in Schedule 1 to the NEL.
-The draft Rule relates to the operation of the national electricity market, and s.34(3) enables the Commission to make Rules conferring functions or powers on NEMMCO, and to allow NEMMCO to determine matters specified by the Commission.
+The Commission is satisfied that the Rule falls within the subject matters for which the Commission may make Rules as set out in s.34 of the NEL and in Schedule 1 to the NEL.
+The Rule relates to the operation of the national electricity market, and s.34(3) enables the Commission to make Rules conferring functions or powers on NEMMCO, and to allow NEMMCO to determine matters specified by the Commission.

-The draft Rule also relates specifically to items 7 and 8 of Schedule 1, which state that the subject matter for the Rules may include:
+The Rule also relates specifically to items 7 and 8 of Schedule 1, which state that the subject matter for the Rules may include: